Northwest Indigenous Council

 Why you should join

-The Northwest Indigenous Council’s governance includes an Annual General Meeting that takes place typically in January or February where all are welcome.
+The NorthWest Indigenous Council’s governance includes an Annual General Meeting that takes place typically in late fall or early winter, where all are welcome.